Help! I’m hearing voices

 “It’s always up to you what you share with them, and how much you share, so it might be helpful to write some stuff down that you’d like them to know about, or what you’d like the next step to be, in case you find it difficult to talk,” says Eve.

-Hearing voices feels really distressing, how can I cope?
+This is really distressing, how can I cope?

 There are a variety of coping techniques you can try if your voices or visions are becoming too distressing.
 Always speak to your doctor if you feel unable to cope or contact Childline.

-To cope with the voices, you could try techniques such as:
+To cope try techniques such as:

 - Challenging the voices or saying no to them